mbaumer/us_hep_funding/docs/_states/MN.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  3  Office of Science contracts, totalling  $21,551.00 Who have these contracts gone to?
+In the past 5 years, this state has received:
+3 Office of Science contracts, totalling $21,551.00

                                           Amount ($)
 vendorname                   fiscal_year
 IDEAL SYSTEM SOLUTIONS, INC. 2014               6326